My Personal Weatherman

 My Personal Weatherman (体感予報, Taikan Yohō) is a Japanese manga series by Nikke Taino.
-It is serialized in the manga website Comic C'moa since November 21, 2020.
+It is serialized in the manga website Comic CMoa since November 21, 2020.
 A live-action television drama adaptation was broadcast from August 11, 2023, to October 13, 2023, for Drama Shower, a programming block created by MBS in collaboration with Tunku, Kadokawa Corporation's label for live-action boys' love television dramas.

 Plot

 Shy, introverted Yoh is a struggling ero-manga artist living with his senior from college, Mizuki Segasaki, a popular weatherman from the weather television program Everyday Weather.
 As a result of living together, Yoh knows Segasaki's true self to be nothing like the gentle and friendly persona that he shows on television.
 Yoh believes their relationship to be similar to a "slave contract", where Segasaki agrees to give him food and shelter in exchange for housework.
 This leads Yoh to feel confused whenever Segasaki teases and dotes on him.
 Segasaki, on the other hand, has always loved Yoh and is patiently waiting for him to return his feelings.